opencoweb/coweb/docs/intro/modules.rst

 Python
 ~~~~~~

-.. warning:: The Python server does not work as of 0.8.4 (and way before that).
-   The following is outdated and will be updated once the Python server is
-   brought up to date with version 1.0.

 A Python implementation of a coweb server lives under :file:`servers/python`.
 The server code exists in a single Python package named :py:mod:`coweb` in
 this path.
 The key subpackages of :py:mod:`coweb`, particularly those that